wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) Any Contracting State may, as far as that State is concerned, excuse, for reasons other than those referred to in subparagraph (a), any delay in meeting any time limit.

-### Article 49 Right to Practice before International Authorities
+### Article 49---Right to Practice before International Authorities

 Any attorney, patent agent, or other person, having the right to practice before the national Office with which the international application was filed, shall be entitled to practice before the International Bureau and the competent International Searching Authority and competent International Preliminary Examining Authority in respect of that application.

 ## Chapter IV
 Technical Services

-### Article 50 Patent Information Services
+### Article 50---Patent Information Services

 *   (1) The International Bureau may furnish services by providing technical and any other pertinent information available to it on the basis of published documents, primarily patents and published applications (referred to in this Article as ""the information services"").